-Mary-Ann Augoustatos is from Manhattan, New York and is currently the Director of Academics, JK-12 Research & Learning Studios.
+MaryAnn Augoustatos is an educator.
+Her field of specialty is high school mathematics and international school administration.
+Born and raised in Manhattan, New York and being of Greek descent she has spent 32 years as an educator at the American Community Schools of Athens Greece ( ACS Athens).
 She holds a Bachelor of Science in Mathematics and a Masters of Arts in Education.
-She is a certified International School Administrator and received her certification as a High School Mathematics teacher from the State of New York.
-She has spent multiple enjoyable decades as an educator, most of which was spent at ACS Athens.
+She is a certified International School Administrator and has received her secondary mathematics teaching certification from the State of New York.

-She also served as a team member on the Committee of Institution-wide Accreditation of the Middle School Association of Colleges and School (MSA).
-In addition, she was also was invited to attend an MSA Chair training Workshop and shortly after its completion she acted as a Co-Chair and Chair of the MSA.
-For the academic year 2009-2011 she also held the position of JK-12 Academic Department Chair Council Coordinator.
-She is currently a chair of the Middle States Association.
-For many years, she also held the position of JK-12 Academic Department Chair Council Coordinator and began and completed a full curriculum review process for all courses school wide.
+Ms. Augoustatos has also served as a team member on the Committee of Institution-wide Accreditation of the Middle School Association of Colleges and School (MSA).
+Additionally, She is currently a chair of the Middle States Association and has conducted visits for the organization.
+For years, she also held the position of JK-12 Academic Department Chair Council Coordinator and began a completed and full curriculum review process for all courses school-wide.

 Marietta Garbis was born and raised in Montreal, Canada.
 She completed a program of Business Studies at Lasalle College in Montreal.